JVMora/BDA3/README.md

 # BDA3
-Solutions to some exercises from the book *Bayesian data analysis* by Andrew Gelman et al.
+Solutions to some exercises from the book *Bayesian data analysis* by Andrew Gelman et al. in Python